Ideas-on-Stage/ideasonstage.com/content/en/resources/books/business-presentation-revolution-book/thankyou/_index.md

 description: "Thank you for joining the Business Presentation Revolution."
 ni: true

-datamoduleasidelist: [ "catalogue", "news" ]
+dt-bodylazy-modules-aside: [ "catalogue", "news" ]
 ---

 ## Welcome to the Revolution